 working with Sound Transit on I-90?

-WSDOT is collaborating with Sound Transit to make the best use of tax-payer transportation dollars, moving more people, more efficiently through one of the state's busiest rush-hour commutes.
+WSDOT is collaborating with Sound Transit to make the best use of taxpayer transportation dollars by moving more people, more efficiently through one of the state's busiest rush-hour commutes.

-I-90 includes a two-lane, reversible center roadway between Seattle and Bellevue for buses, carpools and vanpools.
-In the morning, traffic in the center roadway is westbound; in the evening it's eastbound.
-Buses and high-occupancy vehicles (HOV) traveling opposite the center roadway direction must use the outer roadway.
-Without HOV lanes in the outer roadway at the start of this project, buses and carpools experienced routine, rush-hour delays, undermining the benefits of ride sharing.
+Currently I-90 includes two reversible express lanes between Seattle and Bellevue for buses, carpools and vanpools.
+In the morning, traffic in the express lanes are westbound; in the evening they go eastbound.
+Buses and high-occupancy vehicles traveling opposite the express lanes must use the mainline.
+With no HOV lanes on the outer roadway at the start of this project, buses and carpools experienced routine, rush-hour delays, undermining the benefits of ride sharing.
 The new mainline HOV lanes will provide a more reliable commute for carpools, vanpools, and transit that doesn't depend on the direction of the express lanes.

 The End Result

-The project will improve on-time reliability and access for transit and HOVs on I-90.
-With new direct-access ramps, carpools, vanpools and buses will access the freeway directly to or from HOV lanes without merging through lanes of traffic.
-Traffic on the outer roadway will be smoother and safer for everyone.
+The project will improve on-time reliability and access for transit, carpools, and vanpools on I-90.
+With new direct-access ramps, carpools, vanpools and buses will access the freeway directly to or from HOV lanes without merging across three or more lanes of traffic.
+Traffic on the mainline will be smoother and safer for everyone.

 - Safety: Reduces weaving and merging on I-90

 - Improved transit, vanpool, and carpool reliability: Provides around-the-clock HOV lanes in both directions for transit, vanpools, and carpools making commutes more reliable.